swiftlang/swift-evolution/proposals/0253-static-subscripts.md

 Static subscripts are an additive change to the ABI.
 They do not require any runtime support; the Swift 5.0 runtime should even demangle their names correctly.
 Dynamic member lookup is implemented in the type checker and has no backwards deployment concerns.

-Metatype key paths will always use accessors; doing this will ensure that they backwards deploy to Swift 5.0 correctly.
-Swift 5.0 code should also be able to access values through metatype key paths and otherwise use them without noticing anything different about them.

-We anticipate one fly in the ointment: The `Equatable` and `Hashable` conformances for key paths may return incorrect results for static properties in resilient libraries built with the Swift 5.0 compiler.
-That is, if you form a key path to a static property in a system framework, the `==` operator may return incorrect results on machines running macOS 10.14.4/iOS 12.2/etc. or older.
-(This is because Swift 5.0 didn't emit resilient descriptors for static properties, so there is no agreed-upon stable identifier for `==` to use.)
-We think the impact of this issue will be tolerable and it can simply be documented.

 ## Effect on API resilience

 The rules for the resilience of static and class subscripts will be the same as the rules of their instance subscript equivalents.
+Dynamic member lookup does not impact resilience.

 ## Alternatives considered